markinthecloud/cloudbot/README.md

-# cloudbot
+# Welcome to CloudBot

-A Twitch bot for interaction on stream
+A Twitch bot for interaction on streams but will hopefully one day become an interactive game to be played in the live chat!